department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/static-landing-page/conversation-guide.md

       - *(call 911 / call 800 # / talk to patient advocate / police / building security / ____________)*
     - What other thoughts do you have about this poster?

+### For participants using a screen reader
-- *(only for participants using screen readers)* Say that while you were at VA, someone mentioned that you could report harassment, but you're no longer there.
+- Say that while you were at VA, someone mentioned that you could report harassment, but you're no longer there.
 How would you find information about reporting harassment now?
   - *(ask someone / google it? / VA.gov? / ____________________)*
+- What assistive technology are you using today?
+- How would you rate your level of experience with using a screen reader--beginner, intermediate, advanced, or expert?
+- How long have you been using a screen reader?
+- Are you wearing headphones today?
+  - *(if on desktop)* Could you please share your audio with me on Zoom?
+  - *(if on mobile)* Would it be possible for you to take them off and use your computer or mobile audio?
+  - I'm asking so I will be able to hear your screen reader during the session.

 ## Start screen sharing
 I'm going to share with you a web page that may not function the way you expect.
 Some parts of the page will work, and some will not.